gwiam/awt_atoyom/porting_level.md

 # Non-Issue:

     - level geometry was translated correctly
+    - all of the point lights for the windows
     - the door was translated correctly
     - enemies are present
+    - reflection probe was translated correctly

 # Issue:

     - window prefab completely broken
-    - lighting completely broken
-    - of cause all the game logic is missing specifically the sky material was not translated at all
+    - lighting broken, specifically the sky material was not translated at all
+    - of cause all the game logic is missing

 # Solution: